tinymce/tinymce-docs/cloud-deployment-guide/editor-plugin-version.md

 <script src="{{ site.cdnurl }}?apiKey=your_API_key"></script>
 ```

-The `stable` in this URL specifies the latest, quality assured, release of TinyMCE.
+The `stable` in this URL specifies the latest, and quality assured release of TinyMCE.
 This value can be customized to any [supported versions here](https://cloud.tinymce.com/versions/tiny).

 ### Selecting specific version numbers

 *Major*, *Major.Minor*, or *Major.Minor.Patch* version numbers can all be specified.
-The latest *Major.Minor* or *Major.Minor.Patch* patch versions are released by default should the *Major.Minor* or *Major.Minor.Patch* versions not be present.
+The latest *Major.Minor* or *Major.Minor.Patch* patch versions are released by default if the *Major.Minor* or *Major.Minor.Patch* versions are not present.

 ##### Example
 Major version number (e.g. "5").